 To date, there has been a paucity of studies in the literature reporting on cytokines and growth factors in BM and their role in growth and development in the early postnatal period.
 Previous studies have primarily focussed on weight gain, exploring the relationship between BM factors, particularly hormones, and infant adiposity and risk of obesity (13,43–49).To our knowledge, we are the first to examine the relationship between BM cytokine profile and longitudinal growth outcomes, specifically WAZ, in the context of early growth faltering in a low-income setting.

 The protective effects of bioactive factors in BM on infant health and developmental outcomes are thought to be mediated by immunomodulatory processes.
-More specifically, cytokines may play a role in enhancing sIgA production by neonatal leucocytes (e.g. TNFα, TGFβ2, IL6, IL10) (26,50) in promoting infant gut maturity and barrier function (e.g. EGF, IGF1, TGFβ2) (23,28,42,51) in boosting resistance to pathogen colonisation (38) and in dampening inflammatory responses (e.g. IL2, IL10, TGFβ2)(6,29,50,51).
+More specifically, cytokines may play a role in enhancing sIgA production by neonatal leucocytes (e.g. TNFα, TGFβ2, IL6, IL10) (26,50); in promoting infant gut maturity and barrier function (e.g. EGF, IGF1, TGFβ2) (23,28,42,51); in boosting resistance to pathogen colonisation (38); and in dampening inflammatory responses (e.g. IL2, IL10, TGFβ2)(6,29,50,51).
 However, the exact mechanisms underlying growth patterns remain speculative.
 One hypothesis, proposed in the context of human milk oligosaccharides (HMOs), is that milk composition may shift towards a more protective profile, associated with a lower risk of infection and inflammation, thereby enabling the infant to invest energy in growth (7,9,41).

 A cross-sectional preliminary study by Fields et al suggested that BM concentrations of cytokines (IL6, TNF-α) and hormones/growth factors (insulin, glucose and leptin) may differentially influence weight gain and the development of fat and lean body mass in infants in the early postpartum period.
 WHO indicators of infant growth (Z scores), however, were not calculated or applied in their analysis(49).
 By contrast, our study focussed on an important WHO indicator of growth, WAZ, in the context of growth faltering; in our Gambian cohort, there was a decline in WAZ in over two-thirds of infants with 15% becoming underweight by 2-3 months postpartum, despite no infant being underweight at birth.
 Moreover, there was no significant correlation between colostrum cytokine levels and change in WAZ across the first 2-3 months post-partum, both in the adjusted and unadjusted models.
 The interrelationship of other colostrum factors, such as micronutrients or other bioactive analytes, including HMOs and hormones (adiponectin, insulin, ghrelin and leptin), may play a bigger role in variable growth outcomes and is currently under investigation (9,11,49,52,13,41,43–48).

 On the other hand, our findings suggest that cytokines in mature BM may predict infant growth measured at that same point in time.
-Higher levels of specific pro-inflammatory BM cytokines were negatively associated with WAZ at in our cohort, although the relationship was weak and clinical significance remains as yet unclear.
+Higher levels of specific pro-inflammatory BM cytokines were negatively associated with WAZ at the final visit in our cohort, although the relationship was weak and clinical significance remains as yet unclear.
 The relationship between a pro-inflammatory environment and poor weight gain, both in the fetus and infant, has been previously described(48,53–56).
 More specifically, the importance of TNFα and IL6 to early infant growth has already been suggested by Fields et al (49).
 Higher concentrations of BM IL-6 were significantly associated with lower relative weight, weight gain, percent fat, and fat mass in healthy term infants at 1 month of age; higher TNF-α significantly correlated with lower lean mass but not measures of adiposity(49).
 A subsequent longitudinal study by the same group, however, could not replicate these findings, demonstrating only non-significant associations with infant body composition (48).